dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Choose a job you love, and you will never have to work a day in your life.
+  All gods are homemade, and it is we who pull their strings, and so, give them the power to pull ours.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1211 days)
+## 🌟 Experiences (1212 days)

 ### 🧮 Programming languages